art-institute-of-chicago/artic.edu/README.md

 For local development, we run our website in a [Homestead](https://laravel.com/docs/master/homestead) environment which provides all the software required to run the website.

-* Rename `Homestead.sample.yaml` to `Homestead.yaml`.
-* Update `folders.map` in `Homestead.yaml` with your local path to the website repository.
-* If you have another vagrant machine running at the same IP as the one at the top of `Homestead.yaml`, change it.
 * Run `composer install` to install composer dependencies.
 This step should typically be done inside the VM, but in order to get the VM running, you may need to install the dependencies from outside the VM.
 * Run `vagrant up` to provision your vagrant machine.
 * In case the system didn't update your `/etc/hosts` file automatically: